josephcscarpa/josephcscarpa/README.md

 **Current senior at Duke University studying computer science and music (organ performance).
 Knowledgeable about machine learning, data science, and databases systems.**

-- Looking for entry levels roles in software engineering 👨🏼‍💻 and data science 📊.
+- Looking for entry levels roles in software engineering 👨🏼‍💻 and machinedata science 📊.
 - Currently building knowledge about web technologies like React ⚛ and Node.js ☕.
 - [Information about my music can be found here](#music-section).

 **Official resume available upon request.**

 ## Technical Skills